olliee2/soundboard/README.md

 1. Nested music folders
 2. Automatic sorting by song duration
 3. Song queue creation, ordering, and playing
 4.

 ## Usage & Hosting

 > [!IMPORTANT]
-> Due to using the .ogg file format to serve many songs, this soundboard will not work on Safari!
+> Due to using the .ogg file format to serve many songs, this soundboard may not work on Safari!
+> If you encounter any issues, try using a different browser.
+Both Firefox or Chromium derivatives are officially
+> supported.

 1. Clone the repository:
    ```sh